liweinan0423/CashierMachine/README.md

 `./gradlew build`

-To run the application, import the project into an IDE and run the `machine.Main` class
+To run the application, import the project into an IDE and run the `com.thoughtworks.cashiermachine.Main` class

 ### Configure product and promotion data
-The samle products and promotions data is contained the following files
+Some samle products and promotions data is contained the following files

 * src/main/resources/products.json
 * src/main/resources/promotions.json